-1. eive and adopt the Directors' Statement and the Audited Financial ents for the financial year ended 31 December 2021 and the report of ditors.
-Ordinary Resolution 1 2. lare a final tax exempt dividend of \$0.02 per ordinary share for the al year ended 31 December 2021.
-Ordinary Resolution 2 3. rove the payment of \$753,138 as Directors' fees for the financial year 31 December 2021.
-(2020: \$695,325) Ordinary Resolution 3 4. lect the following Directors, each of whom retires by rotation pursuant les 94 and 95 of the Constitution of the Company: (b) Dr s Luo Dan Lim Su Lin s Goi Lang Ling Laureen Ordinary Resolution 4 Ordinary Resolution 5 Ordinary Resolution 6 5.
-To re-a Directo Ordinary Resolution 7 SPEC SINESS onsider and, if thought fit, to pass the following resolutions as Ordinary 6.
-That au thority be and is hereby given to the Directors of the Company to: Ordinary Resolution 8 (a) (i) issue shares of the Company ("shares") whether by way of rights, bonus or otherwise; and/or (ii ) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued, including but not limited to the creation and issue of (as well as adjustments to) warrants, debentures or other instruments convertible or exchangeable into shares, any time and upon such terms and conditions and for such purposes d to such persons as the Directors may in their absolute discretion provided that:
+1. State and adopt the Directors' Statement and the Audited Financial for the financial year ended 31 December 2022 and the report itors.
+Ordinary Resolution 1 2. a final tax exempt dividend of \$0.02 per ordinary share for the ear ended 31 December 2022.
+Ordinary Resolution 2 3. e the payment of \$720,082 as Directors' fees for the financial 31 December 2022.
+(2021: \$753,138) Ordinary Resolution 3 4. (a) e-elect Mr Ng Win Kong Daryl, a Director who retires by rotation uant to articles 94 and 95 of the Constitution of the Company.
+Ordinary Resolution 4 (b) e-elect the following Directors, each of whom retires pursuant ticle 100 of the Constitution of the Company: (i) (ii) Mr Ong Kay Eng Mr Leung Yu Hin Eugene Ordinary Resolution 5 Ordinary Resolution 6 5. int KPMG LLP as Auditors of the Company and to authorise the o fix their remuneration.
+Ordinary Resolution 7 SPEC CIAL E BUSIN ESS onside Iution if thought fit, to pass the following resolutions as Ordinary 6.
+That autho rity be and is hereby given to the Directors of the Company to: Ordinary Resolution 8 (a) (i) issue shares of the Company ("shares") whether by way of rights, bonus or otherwise; and/or (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued, including but not limited to the creation and issue of (as well as adjustments to) warrants, debentures or other instruments convertible or exchangeable into shares, at any time and upon such terms and conditions and for such purposes and to such persons as the Directors may in their absolute discretion deem fit; and provided that: